ishendrarai/SwiftChat.AI/README.md

 ---

-*EmotiSocial · MIT License · Built with care for human well-being*
+*SwiftChat · MIT License · Built with care for human well-being*